xlcnd/meteoalarm-rssapi/README.md

-> *WARNING:* METEOLARM changed the rss API, so that this library *doesn't work* anymore!
+> *WARNING:* METEOLARM changed the API in a way that this library *doesn't work* anymore!